DevMichcodes/odin-recipes/README.md

 # odin-recipes
-A simple website on recipes containing designed with html.
+A simple website on recipe designed with html and css.